bjucps/cps110-thinkcspy/_sources/SortSearch/TheBubbleSort.rst

 shows the complete ``bubbleSort`` function.
 It takes the list as a parameter, and modifies it by exchanging items as necessary.

-The exchange operation, sometimes called a “swap,” is slightly different in Python than in most other programming languages.
-Typically, swapping two elements in a list requires a temporary storage location (an additional memory location).
+In most languages, the exchange operation, sometimes called a “swap,”
+requires a temporary variable.
 A code fragment such as

 ::